"""A class for manipulating time series based on measurements at

 if not isinstance(other, TimeSeries):

-msg = "unsupported operand types(s) for +: %s and %s" % (
+msg = f"unsupported operand types(s) for +: {type(self)} and {type(other)}"

 raise TypeError(msg)